Medically Reviewed By: Aaron Horn, LMFT, MA

-This is often argued over the fact that many people across the world share common morals.
+This is often argued by the fact that many people across the world share common morals.
 However, subjective morality is another form of morality that has been debated.

 Because morals can vary from person to person and from culture to culture, some people think morality is subjective.
 There are a few morals, such as not murdering people, that most follow, but there are many things one person may be okay with, while another person may find morally reprehensible.

 Definitions of Morality